≡ Menu

 A second theory…

-That often arises when trying to determine the true origins of the Catahoula breed is that the early Native American’s interbred their native animals with Bauceron dogs after the French invaded and settled in the south, and this is considered to be scientifically closer to the truth.
+What often arises when trying to determine the true origins of the Catahoula breed is that the early Native Americans interbred their native animals with Bauceron dogs after the French invaded and settled in the south, which is considered scientifically closer to the truth.

-Cur Defined: The term “Cur” is a derogatory term used to describe an “aggressive” dog or a dog that is not in good condition or shape.
-It’s often used interchangeable with the term “mutt” or “mongrel”
+Cur Defined: “Cur” is a derogatory term to describe an “aggressive” dog or a dog not in good condition or shape.
+It’s often used interchangeably with “mutt” or “mongrel.”

 And truth be told…